Yes, the school is open. We are currently running face to face lessons with safety regulations in place.

 - Break times will be staggered so students are not moving around the corridors or in break-out areas at the same time.

-- Teachers and students will be advised of break times on arrival prior to the 6th of July.
+- Teachers and students will be advised of break times on arrival.

 - The locations of classes will be staged across the school building to ensure social distancing is maintained between different classes.
 During break-time students are advised to maintain social distancing.